CKV DVO

-CKV DVO/Accountor (christelijke korfbal vereninging Door Vriendschap Omhoog) is a Dutch korfball club located in Bennekom, Netherlands.
-The club was founded in 1946 and they play their home games in the DVO/Accountor-hal.
+CKV DVO/Transus (christelijke korfbal vereninging Door Vriendschap Omhoog) is a Dutch korfball club located in Bennekom, Netherlands.
+The club was founded in 1946 and they play their home games in the DVO/Transus-hal.
 The team plays in green shirts and white shorts / skirts.

 History

-DVO/Accountor joined the Korfbal League in the 2010/11 season and has been represented in the top division since then.
+DVO joined the Korfbal League in the 2010/11 season and has been represented in the top division since then.
 In 2015 Chinese Taipei international Alice Huang joined the team from Bennekom, but that was not a success.
 She ended in the second team.

+In 2024, during the outdoor season, DVO won its first championship title in the club′s history.